 Within each project, you'll see a brief introduction and a list of Readings, Assignments, Media posts and Teacher Comments.
 These may be organized by the day of the week that they're assigned, or they might be all in one grouping.
 If they're laid out by day of the week, you can see which readings and assignments to review each day.
 If not, your instructor will add comments or a description to guide you through the posts for that week.

 Readings and Media posts are there for you to read and review, usually with no response required.
 For Assignments, you'll need to post your response; these will usually show a due date.

 Comments are short notes that your instructor may post throughout the week.
 These may be in response to questions that come up, a note about an upcoming assignment, or a way to highlight something important.
 Comments may be added throughout the week, so be sure to check the homepage of the classroom each day.

-Finally, in the bottom-right corner of each project is a link to ask a question about this project.
+Finally, at the bottom of each project post is a link to ask a question about this project.
 If other students have already posted questions, you can click to read those as well as your instructor's replies.